Kidneys and Adrenal Glands

 Here is a clip showing a more ominous, larger lesion that is bulging and with a mixture of hyperechoic and hypoechoic elements.
 This was also a renal cell carcinoma.

-Angiomyolipomas are hyperechoic parenchymal lesions reminiscent of the “snow ball” angiomas in the liver and spleen.
-These could be distinctive enough to be diagnosed as benign and not pursued, but confirmatory US would be obtained when a lesions was not distinctively hyperechoic.
+Angiomyolipomas are hyperechoic parenchymal lesions reminiscent of the “snowball” angiomas in the liver and spleen.
+These can be distinctive enough to be diagnosed as benign and not pursued, but confirmatory US would be obtained when a lesion was not distinctly hyperechoic.

 ADRENAL GLAND MACRO ANATOMY

 Imaging normal adrenal glands may be difficult.
 The reason to cover this topic briefly is for the infrequent times when a large adrenal mass would be seen during a kidney exam.

 Normal adrenal glands are 3-7 cm in length and lie cephalad and medial to the kidneys, as in the following view from the back of a patient.

 The right adrenal lies posterior to the liver and just lateral to the IVC.
 The left adrenal is posterior to the spleen and lateral to the aorta.